 The problem happens when different people groups compete for who knows best about the inner workings of a human being.
-This confusion does not make psychology a bad word.
-It makes how we think about psychology problematic.
+This confusion does not make psychology an inappropriate word, but it can make how we think about psychology problematic.
 The Christian is in the best position to think correctly about psychology because the Christian’s starting point is God.

-The problem is when nonbiblical or sub-biblical people groups try to foist their presuppositions and worldviews onto the word psychology.
+The problem is when nonbiblical or sub-biblical people groups try to impose their presuppositions and worldviews onto the word psychology.
 When they do this, psychology becomes twisted and unhelpful.
-This would be similar to an anthropologist studying bones and making a case for evolution.
-Reasoning is circular: an evolutionistic presupposition is going to lead to an evolutionistic conclusion, which will affirm an evolutionistic presupposition.
+Their reasoning is circular.
+For example, an evolutionistic presupposition leads to an evolutionistic conclusion, which affirms an evolutionistic presupposition.
+This idea would be similar to an anthropologist studying bones and making a case for evolution.

 I expect the non-Christian anthropologist to study bones and tell me why evolution is true.
 Before I became a believer, I bought into many of those conclusions.
 After I had become a believer, my presupposition changed, which changed my conclusions about the study of humanity.
-The same applies to the field of psychology.
-The non-Christian person is entitled to his opinions, and I am entitled to mine, which is why I reject his presupposition, his worldview, and his conclusions.
-(Of course, he rejects mine, too.)
+The non-Christian person is entitled to his opinions, and I am entitled to mine; I reject his presupposition, worldview, and conclusions.
+Of course, he rejects mine too.